TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 * `nabl-lookup-lexical(|ctx)` creates a resolution task that searches for a name, of the same namespace, in the local and surrounding (lexical) scope.
   This strategy needs to be applied to a binding instance of a name.
 * `nabl-lookup-lexical(|ctx, ns)` does the same as above, but considers only names in namespace `ns`.
   You need to pass a term for the namespace of interest here.
-Constructor for such terms are generated from your name binding specification.
+Constructor for such terms are generated from your name binding specification, for example `NablNsClass()`.
 * `task-create-error-on-success(|ctx, task, msg)` creates an error message `msg`, if `task` has one or more solutions.
 * `task-create-error-on-failure(|ctx, task, msg)` creates an error message `msg`, if `task` has no solution.
 * `task-create-error-on-multiple(|ctx, task, msg)` creates an error message `msg`, if `task` has more than one solution.